semji/mockservr/docs/http_mocking.rst

   }

-In the above example, the endpoint will be triggered in the incoming HTTP request contains a `Content-Type` header and if its value is either `application/json` or `application/x-www-form-urlencoded`.
+In the above example, the endpoint will be triggered in the incoming HTTP request contains a `Content-Type` header and if its value is either `application/json` or `application/x-www-form-urlencoded` (the `anyOf` validator is automatically inferred).

 `maxCalls` option
 ----------------